Perth Concert Hall (Western Australia)

 The Perth Concert Hall is a concert hall located in Perth, Western Australia.
 Owned by the City of Perth, the concert hall is the main venue of the West Australian Symphony Orchestra, and also hosts a number of other events and performances.
 The building itself is located in the Perth central business district, adjacent to the Supreme Court Gardens and Government House.
 It has two façades: facing north over St Georges Terrace, and facing south over the Swan River.

 The concert hall was constructed on land granted to the City of Perth by the Government of Western Australia, and opened on Australia Day (26 January), 1973.
 Designed by Howlett & Bailey, the building is constructed in the Brutalist style, making heavy use of white off-form concrete and a solid opaque interior.
 The main auditorium of the hall seats 1,729 people, as well as a 160-person choir gallery and a 3,000 pipe organ.
 Acoustically, the venue is considered one of the best in Australia, with the design overseen by the New Zealand acoustician Harold Marshall.

+The venue closed for renovations in 2024.